 Global Primary Care Program

-The Global Primary Care (GPC) Program at Massachusetts General Hospital (MGH) is an initiative of the Department of Medicine that integrates the principles and practice of global health and primary care in order to develop future leaders to advance health equity and strengthen health systems in the U.S. and around the world.
+The Global Primary Care (GPC) Program at Massachusetts General Hospital (MGH) is an initiative of the Department of Medicine and Center for Global Health that integrates the principles and practice of global health and primary care in order to develop future leaders to advance health equity and strengthen health systems in the U.S. and around the world.
 GPC invests in innovative curricula and mutually rewarding partnerships in urban Boston and rural Uganda to create a continuum of service, teaching, and research opportunities with a specific focus on vulnerable populations.